 But how much do you actually know about these magnificent marine mammals?
-Let’s take a closer look with 14 fun facts about killer whales, uncovering some secrets and titbits along the way.
+Let’s take a closer look with some fun facts about killer whales, uncovering some secrets and titbits along the way.

 Orcas are called killer whales as they tend to be fantastic hunters.
 It’s a common misconception that they will attack humans on purpose.
 That’s thanks to the ‘killer whale’ label being taken far too literally in many cases!

 Orcas are technically dolphins.
 In fact, they are the biggest mammals in the dolphin species, and can grow up to 32 feet in length, meaning that some can bob around at roughly the size of some of the biggest vehicles you’ll find on the road right now.

 While humans are easily the most widespread species on the planet, orcas and killer whales come in close second.
 That’s because they are amazingly versatile and are keen to adapt to various climates and temperatures.
 That’s why you’ll find them surfacing in polar conditions as well as near the tropics.
-However, they tend to prefer access to the shoreline.
+However, they do tend to prefer access to the shoreline.

 Killer whales are very social and tend to live in large groups of up to 40.
 These groups are called pods.
 Some pods will actively hunt down prey and can be quite brutal to local marine life, while others are more passive and will simply scoop up fish as they come along.

 5. Killer whales are always on the hunt.

 Killer whales and orcas are some of the best predators on the planet, not just in the water.
 They have incredibly diverse diets, meaning that you will often find them feasting on birds, fish, octopuses, turtles, seals and more.

 6. They’ll eat pretty much anything – because they can!